 \subsection{Background and Challenges}

-\IEEEPARstart{D}ynamic graph representation learning (DGRL) in general aims to obtain node vector embedding over time $t$ (ideally in continuous time domain, i.e., $t\!\in\!\mathbb{R}$) on graph of which the topological structures and the node attributes are evolving as shown in Fig.~\ref{fig:dyg}.
-Under such a general paradigm, tailored models are often devised and trained according to specific (time-conditioned) predictive tasks, ranging from (dynamic) node classification, link prediction to traffic flow forecasting.
+\IEEEPARstart{D}ynamic graph representation learning (DGRL) in general aims to obtain node vector embeddings over time $t$ (ideally in continuous time domain, i.e., $t\!\in\!\mathbb{R}$) on a graph of which the topological structures and the node attributes are evolving as shown in Fig.~\ref{fig:dyg}.
+Under such a general paradigm, tailored models are often devised and trained according to specific (time-conditioned) predictive tasks, ranging from (dynamic) node classification, link prediction, to traffic flow forecasting.
 These tasks have found widespread application in social networks, bioinformatics, transport, etc.

-In practise, a general DGRL pipeline should consist of the encoding framework of which inputs include the graph information and the observed events, learning scheme with the derived loss according to specific tasks at hand.
-Besides, interpretation of model outputs (e.g., model predictions) is often of high interest in real-world applications.
+In practise, a general DGRL pipeline should consist of the encoding framework whose inputs include the graph information and the observed events, the learning scheme with the derived loss according to specific tasks at hand.
+In addition, the interpretation of model output is often of high interest in real-world applications.
 Our following discussion further elaborates on these three aspects.

 $\blacksquare$ \textit{Q1: how to efficiently and effectively encode the entangled structural and temporal dynamics of the observed graph?}